qingqingqingli/CPP/wiki/module02.md

 ### Copy constructor

-* If a class has data members that are pointers, you should implement the copy constructor.
+* **If a class has data members that are pointers, you should implement the copy constructor**.
 If you don't, the default copy constructor will copy an object by copying the values of the data members, which means just the addresses for pointers will be copied - not what they point to
 * The result will be two or more objects with members pointing to the same object.
 A change to an object that is pointed to by a data member of one object will affect all the duplicate objects
 * When you create a copy constructor, the duplicate can be dependent from the original